-Wildland - An area in which development is essentially non-existent, except for roads, railroads, power lines, and similar infra structure improvements.
+Wildland - An area in which development is essentially non-existent, except for roads, railroads, power lines, and similar infra-structure improvements.

-Wildland/Urban Interface - An area or zone where structures and other human development meet or intermingle with wildland vegetative fuels.
+Wildland/Urban Interface - The line, area, or zone where structures and other human development meet or intermingle with undeveloped wildland or vegetative fuels.